wilson-labs/cola/README.md

 and pull requests.

-To easily and automatically follow the format used in CoLA (contained in  `setup.cfg`), you can add a pre-commit hook that applies the format to the committed files by running (only once) `source hooks/add_pre-commit_hook.sh`.
+To easily and automatically follow the format used in CoLA (contained in  `setup.cfg`), you can run `pre-commit install`.
+This command would create a list of pre-commit hooks which would run the format and linting automatically.

 CoLA is Apache 2.0 licensed.